top of page

 (it’s actually possible that Elliott’s charismatic performance helped lock down Lee as older in Pullman’s imagination, just as Nicole Kidman’s performance as Mrs. Coulter changed his descriptions of the character from brunette to blonde).

 But personally I prefer the idea of a young Lee.
-For one thing there’s already a bunch of older men in Northern Lights.
+For one thing, as I've mentioned, there’s already a bunch of older men in Northern Lights.
 Plus we have a story featuring a young Lee - Once Upon a Time... - so there's a well to draw on, you can combine characterisations into a new screen amalgam.
 Because for me, all that stuff about worldliness and regret becomes that much more arresting and poignant in a young man.

 But most importantly it should be done for all those boys and girls who read HDM when it first came out and grew up to fancy men.
 We are in our thirties now and we deserve someone to crush on.
 We've been very loyal.